Jobkeeper information state system

 My employer is using the threat of withdrawing JobKeeper payments to punish me at work

 If your employer is claiming JobKeeper on your behalf, they must pay you the minimum JobKeeper payments.
 Your employer cannot choose to withdraw you from JobKeeper, unless you direct them to, or they choose to withdraw from the scheme entirely.
-If your employer is claiming JobKeeper but not paying you the $1500 per fortnight (and you are eligible), you should contact Wageline or seek legal advice.
+If your employer is claiming JobKeeper but not paying you the JobKeeper payment outlined above per fortnight (and you are eligible), you should contact Wageline or seek legal advice.
 You can contact us to see if you are eligible for our legal advice services.

 I have a problem with a JobKeeper enabling direction or agreement